 Before choosing to consolidate or refinance credit card debt, ask yourself:

-- How long will it take to pay off these debts if there’s no interest?
+- How long will it take to pay off these debts without interest?
 How long will it take if there’s some interest but a longer repayment period?

-- What’s my current credit score?
-Do I qualify for the best rates to make it worthwhile?
+- What’s your current credit score?
+Will you qualify for the best rates to make it worthwhile?

-- Do I own any other assets, like a home, that I can use to refinance or consolidate debt?
+- Do you own any other assets, like a home, that I can use to refinance or consolidate debt?

-With both options, the goal is to reduce how much you’re paying every month to make the debt more affordable.
+With both options, the goal is to reduce how much you pay monthly to make the debt more affordable.
 Both options will also give you a better chance of becoming debt-free in the future.
-But the way you do this varies quite a bit based on timing and credit score.
+But how you do this varies quite a bit based on timing and credit score.

 |You’ll be able to pay off what you owe during the 0% introductory APR period, so there’s no interest||There’s a low chance of you paying off the entire balance within a credit card’s introductory APR period|